Why you should choose Carpe Diem Phinisi:

 If you are a solo traveller and are happy to share then you are charged at the normal advertised rate and you wil be allocated a cabin buddy, who will be another guest, by the cruise director once on board.

-Booking and Cancellation Terms and Conditions.
+Booking Payment and Cancellation Terms and Conditions.

 Booking deposit: 30% of your invoice total is required within 7 days of booking to confirm your booking.